-Effective from 1 January 2014
+Effective from 1 January 2015

 The accounting policies adopted are consistent with those used in the previous financial period except that the Bank has adopted the following standards, amendments and interpretations.
 The adoption of these did not have any effect on the financial performance or position of the Bank.
-However, in some cases, they give rise to additional disclosures.